 Buying a car outright with the cash you have saved comes with one big advantage though – it’s yours outright with no more to pay and nothing further to owe.
 It also has a notable downside – unless you’re planning to keep the vehicle until it literally falls apart, then it doesn’t always make a lot of financial sense to buy outright.

-When it comes to Novated Leases, you’ll have the option to buy a new or used vehicle (the vehicle needs to be less than 7 years old by the end of the lease).
+When it comes to Novated Leases, you’ll have the option to buy a new or used vehicle.
+If novating a used vehicle, there may be restrictions depending on the age of the vehicle (for example, if the vehicle will be older than 10 years at the end of the lease) but all used vehicles are assessed on a case-by-case basis.
 Depending on how much you earn and the price of your chosen vehicle, you can end up losing very little in the amount of pay you take home.
 Plus, you’ll have new wheels to go with it.
 This avoids digging into your ‘rainy day’ savings account.

 Novated Lease vs. Hire Purchase